-StackPath transfers personal data collected and received from EEA member countries, United Kingdom and Switzerland to the U.S. StackPath is committed to subjecting all personal data received from the European Economic Area, United Kingdom and Switzerland, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, and to view our certification visit the U.S. Department of Commerce’s Privacy Shield List.
+StackPath may transfer personal data collected and received from EEA member countries, UK and Switzerland to the U.S. StackPath is committed to subjecting all personal data received from the European Economic Area, UK and Switzerland, in reliance on the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and Swiss-U.S. DPF, to the EU-U.S. DPF Principles and the Swiss-U.S. DPF Principles, as applicable.

-Under the Privacy Shield Framework, we are responsible for the processing of personal data we receive, under each Privacy Shield Framework, and subsequently transfer to a third-party acting as an agent on our behalf.
-StackPath complies with the Privacy Shield Principles for all onward transfers of personal data from European Economic Area, United Kingdom and Switzerland, including the onward transfer liability provisions.
+Under the EU-U.S. Data Privacy Framework, we may be liable under certain circumstances for the processing of personal data we receive, under each Framework, and subsequently transfer to a third-party acting as an agent on our behalf.
+StackPath complies with the EU-U.S. DPF Principles for all onward transfers of personal data from EEA, UK and Switzerland, including the onward transfer liability provisions.

-With respect to personal data received or transferred pursuant to the Privacy Shield Framework, StackPath is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+The Federal Trade Commission has jurisdiction over StackPath’s compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Under certain conditions, more fully described on the Privacy Shield website [https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint], you may invoke binding arbitration when other dispute resolution procedures have been exhausted.
+Under certain conditions, more fully described on the EU-U.S. Data Privacy website at https://www.dataprivacyframework.gov/s/article/ANNEX-I-introduction-dpf?tabset-35584=2, you may invoke binding arbitration after exhausting other dispute resolution procedures described in this Statement.

 We only collect, use, share, store, or otherwise process your personal information when we have an appropriate legal basis.
 For example, we may process your personal information as necessary to provide services that are subject to the contract terms you have agreed to, such as our end user license agreements or service terms and conditions.